David Boudia does not qualify for 4th Olympic Games

 Downs got the hug afterward and Boudia's ring, too.

 "It's from David," Downs said, flashing his newly-decorated right hand.
-"Actually Steele gave it to me because David was doing his last dive.
-Um, Steele congratulated me.
+"Actually, Steele gave it to me because David was doing his last dive ...
+Steele congratulated me.
 David came up to me and gave me a huge hug and congratulated me as well."

 Boudia will actually be Downs' assistant coach at Purdue this fall, an Olympian with a legacy who paved the way for the next Team USA.